nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## Understanding the GUI

-We would first like to give a walk-around of the UI to allow you, the user to have a smoother experience as you will be able to use the app to its full potential.
+We would first like to give a walk-around of the User Interface (UI) to allow you, the user to have a smoother experience as you will be able to use the app to its full potential.

 Here is an image of the UI of the app.

 ![GUIwalkaround](images/user-guide/GUIwalkaround.png)